CoreCivic: Tennessee

-In July 2017, federal lawsuits were brought against CoreCivic by inmates and employees at the Metro-Davidson county jail in Nashville, Tennessee, after the corporation had failed to adequately respond with referrals, diagnosis, medication, treatment, and prevention to a widespread, long-term scabies outbreak.
-At least 40 male inmates and as many as 80 females were infected, and inmates who complained reportedly suffered retaliation from management.
-Laundering of clothes and bedding were not frequent enough or managed appropriately to contain the outbreak.
-The outbreak had spread to courthouse employees and their families.
-After being pressured by elected officials, Davidson County Sheriff Daron Hall said there would be a "serious effort" to take over CoreCivic contract in 2020, although he indicated a takeover by the county would be difficult.
-Hall is the former president of the American Correctional Association, which has accredited CoreCivic's prisons around the nation, and a former program manager with CCA.
-In a separate action, the state of California leased the CCA's California City Correctional Facility, which had been faced with closure, and volunteered to hire any current employees who could pass the more stringent background check and complete the rigorous eight weeks of training required in the hiring of state correctional officers.

 Divestment

-In response to a teacher petition campaign, the California Teachers State Retirement System (CalSTRS), voted in November, 2018, to divest from CoreCivic and GeoGroup.
-The Board of CalSTRS voted to withdraw it $13.7 million investment in the private prison companies following news the Trump administration was separating children from adults detained at the Mexican border.
-Cathy Campbell, president of the Berkeley Federation of Teachers, said, “This really came out of a movement of educators from their deep love of children and the families they serve."
+In response to a teacher petition campaign, the California State Teachers' Retirement System (CalSTRS) voted in November 2018 to divest from CoreCivic and GEO Group.
+The Board of CalSTRS voted to withdraw its $13.7 million investment in the private prison companies following news that the Trump administration was separating families detained at the Mexican border.
+Cathy Campbell, president of the Berkeley Federation of Teachers, said, "This really came out of a movement of educators from their deep love of children and the families they serve."

-On the heels of the CalSTRS decision to divest, the California Public Employees Retirement System (CalPERS), voted in 2019 to withdraw $10.8 million from CoreCivic and GeoGroup.
-Emily Claire Goldman, of Educators for Migrant Justice, campaigned for CalPERS, the state's largest pension fund, to divest from the for-profit detention centers.
+On the heels of the CalSTRS decision to divest, in 2019, the California Public Employees Retirement System (CalPERS), the state's largest pension fund, voted to withdraw $10.8 million from CoreCivic and GEO Group.
+Emily Claire Goldman of Educators for Migrant Justice campaigned for CalPERS to divest from the for-profit detention centers.
 Goldman said, "California public employees took a stand and made their voices heard after learning that their retirement savings were propping up the very companies that have played a critical role in the migrant abuse crisis, as well as mass incarceration, and the school-to-prison pipeline."
-Amanda Gilchrist, a spokeswoman for Core Civic, said, "While we know this is a highly charged, emotional issue for many people, much of the information about our company being shared by special interest groups is wrong and politically motivated, resulting in some investors reaching misguided conclusions about what we do."
+Amanda Gilchrist, a spokeswoman for CoreCivic, said, "While we know this is a highly charged, emotional issue for many people, much of the information about our company being shared by special interest groups is wrong and politically motivated, resulting in some investors reaching misguided conclusions about what we do."

-In 2019, J.P Morgan, Wells Fargo, SunTrust, Bank of America, and Barclays announced they would stop loaning to private prison companies for facility expansion after reports of horrible conditions at CoreCivic and GeoGroup detention centers.
+In 2019, JP Morgan Chase, Wells Fargo, SunTrust, Bank of America, and Barclays announced they would stop loaning to private prison companies for facility expansion.

+In July 2026, following extended pressure campaigns from advocates and the city councils of two New Jersey cities, Montclair and Jersey City, Citizens Bank announced it would end its lending relationships with CoreCivic and GEO Group.

 Lobbying

+CoreCivic spent almost $2 million on lobbying in 2025, an increase from $1.8 million in 2024.